Task automation: Types of tasks that can be automated and how to automate them

 Daily & weekly tasks that are repetitive

 Once you start thinking about every aspect of a process, you'll most likely pinpoint several areas of repetitive actions that you could easily automate.
 Everyday tasks should be the first place to start when you’re trying to automate tasks to save your team time and improve efficiency.
 These are the ones that, although they may only take a bit of time from day to day, cause your team to waste a lot of time due to their frequency.
+When I audit team workflows, I'm always surprised by how much collective time is spent on simple daily tasks like status updates and file organization.

 Daily & weekly task automation examples: